ModouLaminJagne/my-portfolio/README.md

 # Projects section

-    Contains information about some of my projects
+    Contains information about some of my projects.
+    There are 4 of my projects displayed.
+If you want to use the source code, you can have as many projects as possible.

 # Technologies section